khaosdoctor/gotql/README.md

 > Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in this project you agree to abide by its terms.

 Hey!
 If you want to contribute, please read the [contributing guidelines](./.github/CONTRIBUTING.md) :smile:

-## To do

-- [ ] Support for streams
-- [ ] Support for multiple operations
-- [ ] Add Integration tests
-- [X] Remove unit testing from Node versions prior to 7 on Travis, because it does not make any sense to test it using babel
-- [X] Full code coverage on Runner and query and mutation types
-- [X] Add CONTRIBUTING and CoC
-- [X] Add Issue template